 My legs were trembling so much I could barely stand, the full fucking terror of what had just happened finally hitting me, but I was miraculously alive.

-“Oh—my—god—” I could feel my heartbeat, spitting like gunfire, inside my chest.
+“Oh — my — god —” I could feel my heartbeat, sputtering like gunfire, inside my chest.
 The world was still spinning even though I had stopped moving.
 Around me, people were drinking and chatting like normal, as if what had just happened was a normal, completely every-day occurrence.

 And Potter was laughing.

-“Okay, calm down,” He gasped out in between laughs, doubled over in mirth.
-It occurred to me that I’d never really heard Potter laugh this hard, this easily, and that it actually sounded...nice.
+“Okay, calm down,” He gasped out in between chuckles, practically doubled over.
+It briefly occurred to me that I’d never really heard Potter laugh this hard, this easily, and that it actually sounded... nice.

-And then I remembered what an idiotic prick he was.
+And then I remembered what he'd just done, and what an idiotic prick he was.